Providing Precision Torque Calibration Systems & Services Since 1968

 A.K.O.’s family-centered history has shaped us into the trusted calibration company we are today.

-- Avery, Kretzmer, Olcott, Inc. was founded in February 1923 as a Connecticut Corporation by Clarence Avery, Stephen S. Kretzmer, and Frank L. Olcott.
+- Avery, Kretzmer, Olcott, Inc. was founded in February 1923 as a Connecticut Corporation by Clarence Avery, Stephen S. Kretzmer, and Frank L. Olcott after the Hartford branch of the Fairbanks Company was closed in December 1922.
+The closure provided the opportunity for the three managers to incorporate their own business and continue part of the operations once preformed by the Fairbanks Company.
 This initial business was a general mill supply business, but had special emphasis in selling and servicing industrial scales, industrial and residential water pumps, and material handling equipment.
-The company branch was closed in December 1922 giving the opportunity for the three managers to incorporate and continue part of the operations as a new business.

 - In 1958, Roland Leclerc and Albert Bernardi acquired Avery, Kretzmer, Olcott, Inc. The company continued in the industrial scale, pumps, and material handling fields and opened an Industrial Testing Division specializing in force, mass, pressure, and vacuum testing disciplines.

 - In 1962, Avery, Kretzmer, Olcott, Inc. moved to a new location at 110 Broad Brook Road in Enfield.

 - After a few short years of working in the business’ primary work and acquiring Albert Bernardi’s stock, Roland then sold the pump and water system business and shifted his focus to industrial testing.
 He started the A-OK Testing Division in 1963, which was opened to supply physical testing services to the various aircraft and aerospace machining suppliers for Pratt & Whitney and General Electric aircraft engine manufacturers.